Key Quote

 Key Words

-Marx's concept of commodity fetishism — where the social relations behind a product are hidden by its surface appearance — illuminates Claudio's love.
-He treats Hero as a commodity (an object of exchange): beautiful, valuable, worthy of acquisition.
+Shakespeare exposes how patriarchal society treats love as a form of ownership.
+Claudio treats Hero as a commoditycommodity — an object of exchange: beautiful, valuable, worthy of acquisition.
 His 'silence' is the silence of the consumer admiring a purchase, not the silence of genuine emotional connection.
 When the commodity appears 'defiled', he discards it publicly.
-Shakespeare anticipates Marxist analysis by showing how patriarchal love reduces women to objects whose value is determined by male perception rather than intrinsic worth.
+Shakespeare shows how patriarchal love reduces women to objects whose value is determined by male perception rather than intrinsic worth — anticipating later critiques of how capitalism objectifies people.

 Key Words